Jon-Biz/FireUser/README.md

 ````<FireUserLogin type='yourloginproviderhere'/>````

-If you don't use any text, the directive will assume you are using it as a font icon, and change the html to an icon - <i>.
-Use the Class configuration to specify the css that will display your font icon.
+Use the Class configuration to specify the css that will display a font for login button.
 If you leave the ````iconCss```` empty, it will default to fontawesome css font library.
 So:

 	<FireUserLogin type='github' />